ungear/melonSlider/README.md

 # melonSlider
-The simple slider that changes images by dividing them in two parts.
+A simple slider that changes images by dividing them in two parts.

 ##The main features:
 * Uses svg to divide the image in two parts.